-You can use any printer connected to your Mac with Windows programs.
+You can use any printer connected to your Mac with Windows applications.

 Note: This functionality is also available for Linux with Parallels Tools installed (p.
-143).
+134).

-To print a document from a Windows program:
+To print a document from a Windows application:

 Open the document and simply print it the way you normally would (for example, choose File > Print).